Carbon-Twelve-C12/quantera/README.md

 - **Impact Analytics Service**: Environmental impact calculation and reporting
 - **L2Bridge Service**: Cross-chain asset transfer and management
 - **Smart Account Service**: Template management and account deployment
+- **Extensible Treasury Service**: TreasuryService now supports pluggable deployment and compliance logic for treasury token creation via the new `TokenDeployer` and `ComplianceChecker` interfaces.
+This enables easy integration of custom smart contract deployment and compliance/KYC/AML checks, with mock implementations provided for local development and testing.
+- **Improved Test Coverage**: The backend includes comprehensive unit tests for treasury creation, compliance enforcement, and token deployment logic, ensuring robust and secure asset management workflows.

 ## License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.